googleforgames/agones/site/content/en/docs/Guides/troubleshooting.md

 Some troubleshooting steps:

-1. Run `kubectl describe clusterrolebinding cluster-admin-binding` and make sure your email is in there.
-This may be _case sensitive_ so you may need to compare it to the case you used.
+1. Run `kubectl describe clusterrolebinding | grep cluster-admin-binding- -A10` and make sure your email is in there.
+This may be
+_case sensitive_ so you may need to compare it to the case you used.
 1. In the [GKE tutorial]({{< ref "/docs/Installation#enabling-creation-of-rbac-resources" >}}) `gcloud config get-value accounts` will return a lowercase email address, so if you are using a CamelCase email, you may want to type that in manually.